lemontae/odin-recipes/README.md

 This project will showcase what i have learned so far about constructing a website with HTML.
-This website will be showcasing different recipes, it will contain and index that will redirect the user to the recipe they want.
+This website will contain an index with three different recipes.
+Each recipe page will contain an image, a description, an unordered list of the ingredients and an ordered list of the steps.